CatPerry/NYCDA-Ruby-Tumblr-project/README.md

 <iframe width="630" height="394" src="https://www.useloom.com/embed/5f8062eac9f9429fb8e504a82aa7b059" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-The problems: How do you do that? and Give session/cookie permissions
+How do you do you create user sessions though only allow users to create